coalton-lang/coalton-website/content/post/20220520-quantum-compile-part1.md

 ---
-title: "Using Coalton to Implement a Quantum Compiler: Part 1 of 2"
+title: "Using Coalton to Implement a Quantum Compiler"
 date: 2022-05-20
 ---

 By [Elias Lawson-Fox](https://github.com/eliaslfox), [Aidan Nyquist](https://github.com/aijony), and [Robert Smith](https://twitter.com/stylewarning)

-***

-_This is the first part of a two-part series on using Coalton to build a quantum compiler called quilc.
-The second part is [here](???)._

-***

 ## Common Lisp and the quilc compiler